 Dawn and Vinegar Grout Cleaner

 Do you hate scrubbing?
-Unfortunately, there aren't any completely no-scrub recipes for cleaning grout.
-However, this 2-ingredient zinger does get pretty close.
+Unfortunately, there aren't any completely scrub-free recipes for cleaning grout.
+However, this 2-ingredient homemade grout cleaner with Dawn soap and vinegar gets pretty close!

 - Heat a cup of 1-to-1 vinegar and water in the microwave for about a minute.